trappiz/pi-prometheus-grafana/README.md

 # pi-prometheus-grafana
-This shell script update your system, downloads and installs prometheus and grafana for you.
+This shell script updates your system, downloads and installs prometheus and grafana for you.